 These are the best Amsterdam tours to consider during your journey.

 You will also learn more about the Second World War and the Dutch resistance during the war.
-Get more insights into the dynamics of the Anne Frank House and Anne Frank’s family, how they moved from Germany, the time they spent in hiding, as well as their life after the war.
+Get more insights into the dynamics of the Anne Frank House and Anne Frank’s family, how they moved from Germany, their time in hiding, and their life after the war.

-Established in 1867 by Gerard Adriaan Heineken, the former Heineken brewery in Amsterdam is another great place to visit, especially for the brand’s lovers.
+Established in 1867 by Gerard Adriaan Heineken, the former Heineken brewery in Amsterdam is another excellent place to visit, especially for the brand’s lovers.

-Although the company has already shifted its operations somewhere else, the original brewing distillery still receives visitors to date.
-If you want to know what lies behind those closed doors of the original brewery, this 1.5-hour tour is the best chance for you.
+Although the company has already shifted its operations elsewhere, the original brewing distillery still receives visitors.
+If you want to know what lies behind the closed doors of the original brewery, this 1.5-hour tour is the best chance for you to find out.

-Take the tour and learn more about the world’s number one beer, how it was initially brewed in those early years, as well as the importance of the brand to the people of Amsterdam.
+Take the tour and learn more about the world’s number one beer, how it was initially brewed in those early years, and the importance of the brand to the people of Amsterdam.

-If you are one of those beer lovers, or just want to learn about the history behind the Heineken brand, this is an excellent tour when you visit Amsterdam.
+If you are one of those beer lovers or want to learn about the history behind the Heineken brand, this is an excellent tour when you visit Amsterdam.

 See Related: 2 Days in Amsterdam Itinerary

-One of the things that Amsterdam is famous for is its numerous museums and the Van Gogh Museum is the most popular of all.
-Vincent Van Gogh is one of those many museums and the largest one in the world dedicated to Vincent Willem van Gogh.
-Vincent Willem van Gogh is one of the most famous Dutch post-impressionist painters.
+One of the things that Amsterdam is famous for is its numerous museums, and the Van Gogh Museum is the most popular of all.
+Vincent Willem van Gogh is one of the most famous Dutch post-impressionist painters, and this museum is the largest one in the world dedicated to the artist himself.

 He created over 2,100 artworks, around 860 of which were oil paintings.
 Most of these paintings date mainly from his last two years before death.
 They include portraits, landscapes, still lifes, and self-portraits.

-Once you are there, you will enjoy complete access to all the museum’s exhibits for free and at a personal pace.
-Book your spot and enjoy the view of over 200 paintings, 750 letters, and over 500 sketches from Van Gogh himself.
+Once there, you will enjoy complete access to all the museum’s exhibits at a personal pace.
+Enjoy the view of over 200 paintings, 750 letters, and over 500 sketches from Van Gogh himself.

 See Related: Best Travel Backpacks

 Tulips are a major tourist attraction in the Netherlands.
 And if you are in Amsterdam, visiting Keukenhof Gardens would satisfy your desire to see Dutch tulips.
-Keukenhof Gardens is located in Lisse town in the Netherlands and covers around 32 hectares of land.
+Keukenhof Gardens is located in Lisse in the Netherlands and covers around 32 hectares.

-The garden, which is also referred to as the “Garden of Europe,” is also one of the largest flower gardens globally.
-Roughly, 7 million flowers are planted each year in these gardens, making it quite a spectacle to view.
+The garden, also called the “Garden of Europe,” is one of the largest flower gardens globally.
+Roughly 7 million flowers are planted yearly in these gardens, making it quite a spectacle.

-The package from GetYourGuide includes the entry tickets to the gardens, as well as the transport from Amsterdam.
-When you book in advance, you have a chance to avoid the long lines at the entrance.
-You will also be given a video presentation about all the various flowers found in these gardens.
+This package includes entry tickets to the gardens, as well as transport from Amsterdam.
+You can avoid the long lines at the entrance when you book in advance.